ryanvolum/token-flow-in-browser/README.md

 ## What this Sample Does

 This sample takes inputted speech audio, transcribes it, and runs it through a pipeline of tokenizers which identify and tokenize items that exist in a catalog.
-This sample includes a catalog of items from a faux restaurant.
-Run the sample and place orders (e.g. "I would like a dakota burger and fries") to observe the real-time recognition capabilities afforded from this approach.
+This sample includes a catalog (`menu.json`) of items from a faux restaurant.
+Run the sample and place orders (e.g. "I would like a dakota burger and fries") to observe the real-time recognition and lexing capabilities afforded from this approach:

 ## Data-driven